CalculationTime

 Why holiday calendars are separated

 Public holidays can vary by nation, state, city, employment agreement and year.
-Keeping the base weekday count separate makes the arithmetic transparent before a local holiday calendar is applied.
+The calculator now lets the user choose a 2026 source-backed preset, while still keeping the base weekday count visible so the holiday layer can be audited.